hjovi1/PerfOMICS/README.md

 ## Description

-The goal of PerfOMICS is to…
+The goal of PerfOMICS is to:

 1. Profile athletes in terms of endurance, power and speed.